-tack by columnists Rowland Evens and Robert Novak on a Marxist prod Robert Novak on a Marxist pro-sor, Serial Oliman, who sought \$6 resor, Serial Oliman, who sought \$6 initial in libel damages.
-Such "disproportionate" damages.
-Judge Bork said, could readily "silence political commentators forever."
-He said the recent surge of large libel actions loomed as "a threat to the central loomed as "a threat to the central meaning of the First Amendment."
-The close leave for a divided court was whether an attack on Professor Oliman was opinion, which is not subject to like actions, or fact.
-But Judge Bork put that fine distinction aside.
-Jonneons who goes into "the public, solitioni arms" as the professor had, le said, struct expect that "the debate will sevenime be rough and personal."
-It was a rich opinion, impossible to summarize adequately, but at the heart was the idea of uninhibited debate in the political arms.
+The case before the court was an attachment of the control of tack by columnists Rowland Evans and Robert Novak on a Marxist professor, Bertell Oliman, who sought \$6 ressor, server offman, who sought so million in libel damages.
+Such "dis-proportionate" damages, Judge Bork , said, could readily "silence political , commentators forever."
+He said the recent surge of large libel actions loomed as "a threat to the central meaning of the Piret Amendment."

-sign commenced at the verbal abuse in our le summarine assignatury, het in un public life, but that was the system.
-It heart was the idea of uninhibited de-George Washington and Abraham .
-Date in the political arman.
-Lincoin suffered attacks far worse type "Parhaps it would be better if distant anything encountered by Gen- F putation were conducted in measured eral Westmoreland or his contempo to phrases and calibrated assessments must and they and not see.
-Through they for a seed.
-"But that is most of American history high officent the world in which we live, everticals dealt with abuse by answering have lived or are ever thinky to know, back, not by going to court. and they saw of the Print Amendment That is why it is so odd to hear : must not try to make public dispuse charges that the press is trying to get and conservable."
+10 100 Was whether an attack on Professor Oliman was opinion, which is not sub-Oliman was opinion, which is not sub-ject to like actions, or fact.
+But Judge Bork put that fine distinction aside, [Someone who goes into "the public, spottical areas" as the professor had, he asid, swert expect that "the debate will sometimes be rough and person-al," It was a rich epinion, impossible to minimarine ademiates has a the to summarise adequately, but at the beart was the idea of uninhibited de public life, but that was the system. ... to Summarise accordingly, and the public life, but that was the system. ... there was the idea of uninhibited de-George Washington and Abraham z. but is in the publical areas.
+Lincoin suffered attacks far worse ty.
+"Perhaps it would be better if distant anything encountered by Gen- F putation were conducted in measured eral Washington and or his contempo."
+Parasses and calibrated assessments rurses.
+And they did not see.
+Through \$\frac{1}{2}\to \text{"Judge Bork said.
+"But that is most of American history high offi."
+But the world in which we live, ever claim dealt with abuse by answering. have lived or are ever likely to know, back, not by going to court. ... and the jaw of the Prist Amendment That is why it is so odd to hear; must not try to make public dispute charges that the press is trying 10.